CiscoDevNet/terraform-provider-intersight/website/docs/d/graphics_card.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `card_id`:(int) The id of the graphics card.
 * `create_time`:(string) The time when this managed object was created.
+* `description`:(string) This field displays the description of the Graphics Processing Unit.
 * `device_id`:(int) The device id of the graphics card.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.